Covene/MerakiNewClientAlert-Covene/README.md

 - Email Integration setup with Microsoft Azure.
     - This requires a paid account with microsoft.
     - Other third-party email servers would also be acceptable but will not be covered in this script.
+    - See reference guides below for instructions on how to configure the Azure integration.
 - Time is formatted to USA Centeral Timezone.
 - You want to re-run the get network clients check every 15 minutes.
 - This script will loop with the time.sleep function.
 You could remove this use a cron job, or windows task scheduler- which may be a better long term option.